kenhding/MODINSdoc/docs/source/userInfo.rst

 **Software:**

 Popular neuroimaging software such as FSL, freesurfer, etc are loaded in Docker, the data processing are tested already, you can also create your software environment without disturbing the default one.
-In case new software is needed, please call 7849.
+In case new software is needed, please call the hotline 7849.

 **Matlab:**